January 2, 2009

 Pointers on transferring your American Quarter Horse.

-By AQHA Executive Director of Registration Gary Griffith
+By former AQHA Executive Director of Registration Gary Griffith

 The first thing professional tie-down roper Stran Smith asks when purchasing a horse is if the horse has AQHA papers.